jcampbell57/odin-homepage/README.md

 ## Improvements

+- allow projects to be filtered by language / framework
 - possible header with contact links and theme toggle
 - Card links like this on hover:
   - https://darknab.github.io/Portfolio/#contact